India’s Borrowing Plan Covid19

 Rs 7 Lakh Crore in the First phase

-The government has already declared a financial support package of Rs 1.7 lakh crore and there is the expectation of a bigger stimulus programme in the days ahead, with tax revenue expected to take a big hit from the lockdown.
+The government has already declared a financial support package of Rs 1.7 lakh crore and there is the expectation of a bigger stimulus program in the days ahead, with tax revenue expected to take a big hit from the lockdown.

 “There is definitely revenue shortfall as most industries were shut down in April… We are watching the expenditure side,” a senior government official said.
 “This is an evolving situation and we could scale down the borrowing estimate if the situation improves in the second half.
 The review would be carried out in the second Phase.